rtol/FUND-Global/README.md

 FUND is the Climate Framework for Uncertainty, Negotiation and Distribution

-To run only CO2, type CO2alone

-To run all greenhouse gases, type GHGalone

-To run gases and climate, type Climatealone

-To run climate and impacts, type Impactalone

-To run the entire model, type FUNDglobal
+To run the model, type FUNDglobal

 August 2: Replaced artificial scenarios with SRES